If

 When to Use

-Use If when you need to make a binary decision:
+Use If when you need a binary decision:

 For more than two outcomes, use Switch instead.